ibm-cloud-docs/vpc/about-contract.md

 ```
 {: codeblock}

-There exist use cases in which the registry is **not known** when the workload section is pre-encrypted, for example, when the workload provider wants to allow the deployer to use a registry mirror or a private container registry.
+There exist use cases in which the registry is **not known** when the workload section is pre-encrypted, for example, when the workload provider wants to allow the deployer to use a registry mirror or a private Container Registry.
 In such a case, it's possible to dynamically override the registry as well as the pull credentials.
 This is a coordinated effort between the workload provider and the deployer.
 For more information, see [Using a dynamic registry reference](/docs/vpc?topic=vpc-hyper-protect-virtual-server-use-dynamic-registry-reference).
 {: tip}

-Complete the following steps to get the base64 encoded archive file.
-The base64 output is available in the compose.b64 file.
+Complete the following steps to get the Base64 encoded archive file.
+The Base64 output is available in the compose.b64 file.
 Go to the `<COMPOSE_Folder>` and run the following commands:
 ```sh
 tar czvf compose.tgz docker-compose.yml